-This PowerPADTM package incorporates an exposed thermal pad that is designed to be attached directly to an external heatsink.
-When the thermal pad is soldered directly to the printed circuit board (PCB), the PCB can be used as a heatsink.
-In addition, through the use of thermal vias, the thermal pad can be attached directly to a ground plane or special heatsink structure designed into the PCB.
+This PowerPAD $^{\text{TM}}$ package incorporates an exposed thermal pad that is designed to be attached directly to an external heatsink.
+The thermal pad must be soldered directly to the printed circuit board (PCB).
+After soldering, the PCB can be used as a heatsink.
+In addition, through the use of thermal vias, the thermal pad can be attached directly to the appropriate copper plane shown in the electrical schematic for the device, or alternatively, can be attached to a special heatsink structure designed into the PCB.
 This design optimizes the heat transfer from the integrated circuit (IC).